PlayNetwork/fs-promise-util/README.md

 This method asynchronously reads the entire contents of a file and returns a Promise.

-If `options` is a string, then it specifies the encoding.

 * `file` - [string | Buffer | integer ] - filename or file descriptor
 * `options` - [ Object | string ]
 	* `encoding` - [ string | null ] - default = null